argus-authz/argus-documentation/source/pap/cli.rst

 Command: update-pap
 ~~~~~~~~~~~~~~~~~~~

-Update pap information.
+Update PAP information.

 ::

     usage: pap-admin [global-options] update-pap [options] <alias> [<endpoint> <dn>]

 The input is the same as for the "add-pap" command, the effect is to
 update old information with the new one.
-The *alias* of a pap cannot be
+The *alias* of a PAP cannot be
 modified.
-In the case of a remote pap the policies are fetched
+In the case of a remote PAP the policies are fetched
 immediately unless option ``--no-policies`` is given.

 Command: remove-pap
 ~~~~~~~~~~~~~~~~~~~

-Remove a pap and delete its policies.
+Remove a PAP and delete its policies.

 ::

     usage: pap-admin [global-options] remove-pap <alias>

--  ``alias``: alias of the pap to remove
+-  ``alias``: alias of the PAP to remove

 Command: list-paps
 ~~~~~~~~~~~~~~~~~~

-List all defined paps.
+List all defined PAPs.

 ::